algotrader-dotcom/hello-kubernetes-all-in-one/README.md

-# Hello Kubernetes demonstration will help you to cover the following topics
+# Hello Kubernetes -  Topics
 * How to deploy a docker to kubernetes
 * How to deploy from yaml file
 * ConfigMap & Secret: Best practices